What Does DOT Stand for in Trucking?

 Should I Get a DOT Number?

 Operating a commercial vehicle in the United States requires more than just having a driver's license.
 You must determine if you will need to obtain a DOT number, which is often required by state law for a wide variety of vehicles.
-However, there are some exemptions that apply and some states may not require you to have one at all.
+However, some exemptions apply, and some states may not require you to have one at all.
 It is important to understand the regulations for your particular operation as it pertains to DOT numbers so you can ensure compliance with applicable laws.
 Importance of The FMCSA 30-Minute Break Rule.

 When Must a Trucking Company Have a DOT Number?